c-serafim/c-serafim/README.md

 ___
 - **Corruption, Democracy and Organized Crime**

-    - Developed an original Econometric Model and Research Paper that involved explaining and forecasting Corruption Rates using 5 categorical variables (Organized Criminal Markets Index, Human Development Index, Political Regime Index, and the Number of Business days it takes to open a business - as a proxy for bureaucracy). - This project has led me to present my research at Academic Conferences and it was overall an amazing experience.
+    - Developed an original Econometric Model and Research Paper that involved explaining and forecasting Corruption Rates using 5 categorical variables (Organized Criminal Markets Index, Human Development Index, Political Regime Index, and the Number of Business days it takes to open a business - as a proxy for bureaucracy).
-___
 - **Startup Velocity** - *Venture Capital*

     - More recently, I've led the development of a tool that parses and processes a large proprietary dataset of funding rounds and calculates critical metrics such as Startup Velocity, Time Between Deals, Average Check Size, etc.